ratpack/FrameworkBenchmarks/ratpack/README.md

 This is the Ratpack portion of a [benchmarking test suite](../) comparing a variety of web development platforms.

 Ratpack apps can be written in either Groovy or Java.
-This project contains benchmarks written in both, under the [ratpack-groovy](ratpack-groovy) and [ratpack-java](ratpack-java) directories respectively.
+This project includes benchmarks written in both languages, under the [ratpack-groovy](ratpack-groovy) and [ratpack-java](ratpack-java) directories respectively.

-The `ratpack-groovy` module focuses mostly on developer productivity utilizing Ratpack's idiomatic Groovy DSL, rather than trying to squeeze every last bit of performance out of it by using straight Java or other performance-tuning techniques. `ratpack-java` on the other hand, focuses on raw performance using Java top to bottom and taking advantage of low-level optimizations where possible.
+The `ratpack-groovy` module focuses mostly on developer productivity utilizing Ratpack's idiomatic Groovy DSL, rather than trying to squeeze every last bit of performance out of it by using pure Java or other performance-tuning techniques. `ratpack-java` on the other hand, focuses on raw performance using Java top to bottom and taking advantage of low-level optimizations where possible.